-

 This is the first opportunity for the whole team to meet in person.
 We review the proposal and discuss goals, timeline, and budget.
 We explain project roles and responsibilities for each team.
-And lastly, we plan next steps and start preparation for the discovery sessions.
+Finally, we plan next steps and start preparation for the discovery sessions.

 We meet with your team, stakeholders throughout your organization, and your most important customers about their goals and needs.
 We review your capabilities to make sure we design something you can build and support.
 And we review your brand for communication and messaging requirements.